Everything you ever wanted to know (and more)...

 Here are some of our photos from the initial site tour and build-out:

-Of course we also have our current dance photo albums kept up to date with pictures from our theme parties and special events you can browse:
+To see some of the fun events we have in the studio we also have our current dance photo albums kept up to date.
+There are pictures from our theme parties and special events you can browse:

 Arthur Murray Dance Studios in the Lower Mainland of British Columbia (Greater Vancouver, BC)